Tool Signing and Signature Verification¶

 Note over Registry,Rekor: Signature + certificate + log entry<br/>form a verifiable chain

-The sigstore-a2a project applies Sigstore keyless signing to A2A Agent Cards, enabling SLSA provenance attestations linking cards to source repos and build workflows.
+The sigstore-a2a project applies Sigstore keyless signing to A2A agent cards.
+This produces SLSA provenance attestations that link cards to source repos and build workflows.
 Verification constrains trust at three levels:

 - Repository — only trust cards built from a specific repo